King Report on Corporate Governance: King IV

 "There have been significant corporate governance and regulatory developments, locally and internationally, since King III was issued in 2009 which need to be taken into account.
 The other consideration is that whilst listed companies are generally applying King III, non-profit organisations, private companies and entities in the public sector have experienced challenges in interpreting and adapting King III to their particular circumstances.
 The enhancement will aim to make King IV more accessible to all types of entities across sectors."

 King IV was published on 1 November 2016.
-Providing for a 2-year period in respect of the drafting process and another year grace period to allow organisations to implement, King IV will probably become effective from middle 2017.
+Providing for a 2-year period in respect of the drafting process and another year grace period to allow organisations to implement, and it was expected that King IV would probably become effective from middle 2017.

 The Institute of Directors in Southern Africa (IoDSA) is the custodian of the King reports and the holder of their copyrights.
 Ansie Ramalho from the IoDSA, with the assistance of Parmi Natesan and Julie Dixon, leads the project management of the redrafting process and serves as the editor of the various drafts.
-The King Committee governs the drafting process and will ultimately approve of the King IV Report.
+The King Committee governs the drafting process and ultimately approved the King IV Report.